gugarosa/cmpipe/doc/source/docs.rst

 .. toctree::
    examples

 ..
-For developers of MPipe:
+For developers of cmpipe:

 .. toctree::
    fordevelopers